danielperkinsii/10DayReactBeginner/README.md

 ### Day 3
 #### update data from form input
 I went a different route from the tutorial today but used the same general concepts of event listening and updating state.
 In the tutorial, Chris used React Hooks with a useState function, however, in my UpdateForm component, I assigned state directly and then used setState() to achieve a temporary update.

+### Day 4 (Open Sesame!)
+#### show an alert based on input
+I took the same approach as yesterday by updating state with my form input by using handleChange and handleSubmit functions within my form.
+And then taking my new state and using if logic to trigger the alert.
+Open Sesame!